 Bypass Samsung FRP Lock

 Step 5.
-If the test mode menu appears, you may be able to continue with a compatible PC-based method.
+If the test mode menu appears, you may be able to continue with a compatible method.
 If the code does nothing, your device’s security patch has likely closed this route.

 Note: This method is not a universal Samsung FRP bypass code.
 It depends on your exact model and firmware.
+If the code does not open the test mode menu, skip repeated attempts and choose another method based on your device version.

 SamFW Tool is a free Windows utility that some advanced users use for Samsung FRP unlock.
 It usually relies on the test mode menu and USB debugging prompt.
 This method can work on some Samsung models, but it is not guaranteed on newer security patches.